All About the Expo

 AIRLINE/HOTEL:

 Airlines and hotels are not designated by Expo Management.
-Exhibitors should go online, contact their travel agents or for hotel referrals, call Trade Shows Hawaii at 808-261-3400 or Email .
+Exhibitors should go online or contact their travel agents.
+For hotel referrals call Expo Management at 808-781-5438 or email kennethakanter@gmail.com.